callum-p/callumpember.com/_posts/2016-01-01-Cloudformation-Custom-Resources.md

 categories:
 - CloudFormation
 ---
-Sometimes when you’re using CloudFormation you encounter limitations like:
+CloudFormation limitations include:
-– Can only create resources in the same region you deploy the template to – Can’t programmatically look up data, e.g. the AMIs in the region – Can’t retrieve some data from a DB that you need to create the template, e.g. subnet CIDR or SQL password.
-– No built in function for actions to perform on stack creation / deletion, besides regular notifications
+- Resources can only be created in the deployment region
+- No programmatic data lookup (e.g., regional AMIs)
+- Can't retrieve database data needed for templates (subnet CIDR, SQL passwords)
+- Limited stack creation/deletion actions beyond notifications

-The answer to all these problems and more is CloudFormation custom resources.
-Custom resources are essentially Lambda or SNS backed (with SNS you can easily use an external resource) functions that the CF template calls, using whatever parameters are specified.
-The function can then go and do whatever it wants and return data back to the stack, along with a SUCCESS or FAILURE message.
+CloudFormation custom resources solve these problems.
+They're Lambda or SNS-backed functions that your template calls with specified parameters.
+The function executes any logic and returns data to the stack with a SUCCESS or FAILURE status.

-There are plenty of examples out there for NodeJS custom resources, but the Python examples are quite lacking.
-I’ve created <a href="/assets/attachments/cfncustomresource.py_.txt">this helper class</a> to make the entire process a lot easier and a lot cleaner.
-Instead of building the response and parsing functions manually and repeatedly, the class makes you be able to create a custom resource in about 15 lines of code.
+While NodeJS examples are common, Python examples are scarce.
+I've created <a href="/assets/attachments/cfncustomresource.py_.txt">this helper class</a> that simplifies the process, allowing you to create custom resources in about 15 lines of code.

-Using the helper, a basic skeleton custom resource would look like:
+Basic skeleton using the helper:

 {% highlight python %}
 from cfncustomresource import CustomResource